 There is still a long way to go before developing a treatment protocol, but if this research is successful, it will be the turning point for many couples who today have no choice.

 The next stage?
 To "train" these 3D printed cells to actually produce sperm.
-If the tubes are successfully implanted, they will someday help fertilize the eggs with in vitro fertilization (IVF).
+If the tubes are successfully implanted, they will one day help fertilize the eggs with in vitro fertilization (IVF).